tidyverse/modelr/cran-comments.md

 ## revdepcheck results

-This fixes a small bug introduced in 0.1.3.
+This ensures the package is compatible with an upcoming tidyr release.
 I did not check revdeps.